liferay/liferay-central-test-2/lib/readme.txt

 of these JARs are already included by the application server or are only useful for a specific database (i.e. JDBC drivers).

-JARs in the global directory are automatically copied to the application server's global classpath and are visible by all applications loaded by the application server.
+BBBB JARs in the global directory are automatically copied to the application server's global classpath and are visible by all applications loaded by the application server.